Perturbation-Tolerant Structural Controllability for Linear Systems: Problem Formulation

 \subsection{Relations with SSC}

-A related notion of PTSC is strong structural controllability \cite{mayeda1979strong}.
-Recall that SSC is defined as follows. \begin{definition}[SSC] $(\bar A, \bar B)$ is said to be SSC, if every $(A,B)\in \bar {\bf S}_{[\bar A, \bar B]}$ is controllable. \end{definition}
+We shall briefly discuss the relation between SSC and PTSC here. \begin{definition}[SSC,\cite{mayeda1979strong}] $(\bar A, \bar B)$ is said to be SSC, if every realization of $(\bar A, \bar B)$ is controllable subject to that each $*$ entry takes strictly nonzero values. \end{definition}

 As mentioned earlier, SSC could be seen as the ability of a system to preserve controllability under perturbations that have the same structure as the system itself, with the constraint that the perturbed entries of the resulting system cannot be zero.
-Combined with Remark \ref{second-viewpoint}, the essential difference between PTSC and SSC lies in two aspects: \begin{itemize} \item[i)] the perturbed entries can take arbitrary values including zero in PTSC, while they must take nonzero values in SSC; \item[ii)] in SSC, all nonzero entries should be perturbed, while in PTSC, an arbitrary subset of entries (prescribed by the perturbation structure) can be perturbed and the remaining entries remain unchanged. \end{itemize}Because of them, neither criteria for SSC can be converted to those for PTSC, nor the converse.

-\begin{remark} Recently, some researchers have extended the SSC to allowing entries that can take arbitrary values \cite{jia2020unifying, popli2019selective}.
-Built on such extension, the second point identified above remains an essential difference.
-Furthermore, if we extend the PTSC, restricting that the perturbed entries can only take nonzero values, then SSC could be regarded as a special case of PTSC. \end{remark}
+Combined with Remark \ref{second-viewpoint}, the essential difference between PTSC and SSC lies in two aspects: \begin{itemize} \item[i)] The perturbed entries can take arbitrary values including zero in PTSC, while they must take nonzero values in SSC; \item[ii)] In SSC, all nonzero entries should be perturbed, while in PTSC, an arbitrary subset of entries (prescribed by the perturbation structure) can be perturbed and the remaining entries remain unchanged. \end{itemize}Because of them, neither criteria for SSC can be converted to those for PTSC, nor the converse.
+Recently, some researchers have extended the SSC to allowing entries that can take arbitrary values \cite{jia2020unifying, popli2019selective}.
+Built on such an extension, item ii) identified above remains an essential difference between SSC and PTSC.